A geometric model of tube categories: Introduction

-Since completing this work, we learnt of interesting independent work in the diploma thesis~\cite{w} which, in particular, gives a bijection between string modules over a quiver of type $\widetilde{A}_n$ (i.e.\ a quiver whose underlying graph is a cycle, but is not an oriented cycle itself) and certain oriented arcs in the annulus (regarded as a cylinder).
-A geometric interpretation of the AR-quiver is given and it is shown that the negative intersection number of two arcs coincides with the dimension of the extension group of the corresponding modules.
+Since completing this work, we learnt of interesting independent work in the diploma thesis~\cite{w} which, in particular, gives a bijection between string modules over a quiver of type $\widetilde{A_n}$ (i.e. a quiver whose underlying graph is a cycle, but is not an oriented cycle itself) and certain oriented arcs in the annulus (regarded as a cylinder).
+A geometric interpretation of the AR-quiver is given and it is shown that the negative geometric intersection number of two arcs coincides with the dimension of the extension group of the corresponding modules.
 Since tubes can be obtained as subcategories of the module categories of such quivers, this gives an alternative proof of Theorem~\ref{t:mainresult}.

-The difference here is that we work directly with the tube, via finite dimensional nilpotent representations of a cyclic quiver, allowing a simpler proof for this subcategory.
-We also include a topological description of the relationship between intersection numbers in the annulus and its universal cover (see Section~\ref{s:intersectionnumbers}).
-Our approach links up interpretations of intersection numbers with and without orientation, thus strengthening results of~\cite{bz} in this case, and also gives an explanation for the doubled arc model for exceptional objects in the tube appearing in~\cite{bmv}.
+Our approach includes a topological explanation of how geometric intersection numbers in the annulus and its universal cover are related (see Section 3).
+In addition, it links up interpretations of geometric intersection numbers with and without orientation, thus strengthening results of~\cite{bz} in this case.
+We also give an explanation for the doubled arc model for exceptional objects in the tube appearing in~\cite{bmv} and generalise to the $\mathbb{Z}A_{\infty}$ case using the universal covering of the annulus.